-A note to readers: Please use the information presented here with caution.
+NOTE: Please use the information presented here with caution.
 Timetables, fares, routes and other details may change at any moment without prior notice.

-Throughout this post, Ninoy Aquino International Airport will be referred to by its IATA code (MNL), rather than by its full name or by its common abbreviation “NAIA”.
+Throughout this post, Ninoy Aquino International Airport will be referred to by its IATA code (MNL), rather than by its full name or its common abbreviation “NAIA”.
 The airport’s terminals will also be referred to in abbreviated fashion – e.g., “T3” for “Terminal 3”.

 CONTENTS